AllureOfTheStars/Allure/README.md

 [![Join the chat at https://gitter.im/AllureOfTheStars/Allure](https://badges.gitter.im/AllureOfTheStars/Allure.svg)](https://gitter.im/AllureOfTheStars/Allure?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Allure of the Stars is a near-future Sci-Fi roguelike[2] and tactical squad game.
+Allure of the Stars is a near-future Sci-Fi roguelike[2] and tactical squad combat game.
 Binaries and the game manual are available at the homepage[6].
 You can try the game out in the browser at http://allureofthestars.com/play.
 (It runs fastest on Chrome.
 Keyboard commands and savefiles